gua248/Overcooked2-TAS/README.md

 - `w` `a` `s` `d` controls the direction, other keys can be set in `UIFunc.keymap` in `controller.py` (mapped to the `A` `B` `X` `Y` buttons of the virtual gamepad).
 Additionally, the Enter key is mapped to the `A` button, in order to avoid adding keyboard players from pressing space when adding players in the main menu.

-- Besides the eight angles derived from up, down, left, and right, other angles can be set by using the mouse wheel to modify the `X,Y` values while recording. ⚠️**Do not click the input box.
+- Besides the eight angles derived from up, down, left, and right, other angles can be set by using the mouse wheel to modify the `X`, `Y` values while recording. ⚠️**Do not click the input box.
 Losing focus on the game window will cause the gamepad input to fail.**

 - Press `F3` to switch between play mode/record mode.
 In record mode, press a key once to press and press again to release the corresponding gamepad button, similar to the direction keys.